bytedeco/javacv-examples/Spinnaker-demo/README.md

 -------

 * C API examples in [`src/main/java/spinnaker_c`](src/main/java/spinnaker_c) :
-    * `Acquisition_C` - Example how to enumerate cameras, start acquisition, and grab images.
+    * `Acquisition_C` is an example how to enumerate cameras, start acquisition, and grab images.
+    * `Sequencer_C` shows how to use the sequencer to grab images with various settings.

 Build script